 Editor, River River Books

 Han VanderHart is a genderqueer, Southern writer living in Durham, North Carolina, under the loblolly pines.
-Han and is the author of the poetry collection What Pecan Light (Bull City Press, 2021) and the chapbook Hands Like Birds (Ethel Zine Press, 2019).
+Han is the author of the poetry collection What Pecan Light (Bull City Press, 2021) and the chapbook Hands Like Birds (Ethel Zine Press, 2019).
 They have poetry and essays published in The Boston Globe, Kenyon Review, The American Poetry Review, The Rumpus, AGNI and elsewhere.
-Han hosts Of Poetry podcast and edits Moist Poetry Journal as well as reviews at EcoTheo Review.
+Han hosts Of Poetry podcast and edits Moist Poetry Journal.
 Their aim is to live, edit and write with transparency, care, and warmth.
 They love rescue pitbulls.